top of page

-Rice is central to the Persian cuisine, and the culture has developed numerous varieties of rice dishes.
-These vary from light, barely seasoned rice to heavy, meat laden, complex dishes.
+Rice is central to Persian cuisine, and the culture has developed numerous varieties of rice dishes.
+These vary from light, barely seasoned rice to heavy, meat-laden, complex dishes.

-A few cultures have developed cooking techniques to build a fried crust of crispy rice on the bottom of the pan, socarrat in a Spanish paella, khurchan for an Indian biryani, and of course a tahdig for a Persian palao.
-Getting this perfect crust is about perfect technique, timing and and art form.
-Of course, this crust is always the most delicious part of the dish , and also the most squabbled over!
+A few cultures have developed cooking techniques to build a fried crust of crispy rice on the bottom of the pan, socarrat in a Spanish paella, khurchan for an Indian biryani, and a tahdig for a Persian pulao.
+Getting this perfect crust is about ideal technique, timing, and art form.
+Of course, this crust is always the most delicious part of the dish and also the most squabbled over!
 Tahdig literally means "bottom of the pot".
 You can learn more about making a perfect tahdig here.

-Adas polo is a sweet-ish dish studded with dried fruits, dates, raisins, and others, that add a delicate sweetness to the meal.
-This ground spices, and saffron add spice and the tantalizing fragrance that is irresistible.
-We loved this dish, we all ate more of it than we wanted!
+Adas polo is a sweetish dish studded with dried fruits, dates, raisins, and other ingredients that add a delicate sweetness to the meal.
+Ground spices and saffron add spice and an irresistible tantalizing fragrance.
+We loved this dish; we all ate more of it than we wanted!

-This is am amazing book.
-It details the technique for making tahdigs very well, as well as, numerous stews and grilled meats.
+This is an amazing book.
+It details the technique for making tahdig very well, as well as numerous stews and grilled meats.
 I am glad I have it on my shelf.

-I served this rice with Torsh kebebs and Lemon, garlic, and herb yogurt.
+I served this rice with Torsh kebabs and Lemon, garlic, and herb yoghurt.

 Ingredients: